vuejs/vue-cli/docs/dev-guide/ui-api.md

 export default {
   sharedData: {
     // Will sync the 'my-message' shared data on the server
-    message: 'my-message'
+    message: 'com.my-name.my-message'
   }
 }
 </script>
 ```

-This is very usefull if you create a settings component for example.
+This is very useful if you create a settings component for example.

 ## Plugin actions